sibamoussa/external-agents-foundry/README.md

 # External Weather Agent Brought into Foundry for Observability

-End-to-end test runner for an **External Agent brought into Microsoft  AI Foundry** weather agent.
+End-to-end test runner for an **External Agent brought into Microsoft  AI Foundry** .
 It sends questions to the agent, traces every HTTP call and tool invocation to **Azure Monitor / Foundry Tracing**, and scores responses with built-in (F1, BLEU, ROUGE) and custom (WeatherCompleteness) evaluators.

 ---